waiting-for-dev/web_pipe/docs/extensions/redirect.md

 Redirect responses consist of two pieces:

-- The `Location` response header with the URL to which the browser should redirect.
+- `Location` response header with the URL to which browsers should redirect.
 - A 3xx status code.

-A `#redirect(location, code)` method is added to `WebPipe::Conn` which takes care of both steps.
-The `code` argument is optional, defaulting to `302`.
+A `#redirect(location, code)` method is added to `WebPipe::Conn` which takes care of both steps. `code` argument is optional, defaulting to `302`.

 ```ruby
 require 'web_pipe'